-I wrote this shortly after having my first son (in 2010) after going through the pitocin induction process, & I am posting it without editing it for 2 reasons: 1 – it shows my view point at the time, & 2 – I am too busy to re-write it!
-It is personal & somewhat graphic so read at your own risk 😉 I decided to share though since reading birth stories was such a help to me during both of my pregnancies, & I hope that my pitocin induction birth story can help others too 🙂
+I wrote this shortly after having my first son (in 2010) after going through the pitocin induction process.
+I am posting it without editing it for 2 reasons: 1 – it shows my view point at the time, and 2 – I am too busy to re-write it!
+It is personal and somewhat graphic so read at your own risk 😉 I decided to share though since reading birth stories was such a help to me during both of my pregnancies, and I hope that my pitocin induction birth story can help others too 🙂

 Note: You can read my second son’s birth story here: A Healing Cesarean Section Birth

-My first baby birth story begins with a very frustrated mom-to-be, and ends with a beautiful baby boy – just like many baby birth stories out there.
+My first baby birth story begins with a very frustrated mom-to-be, and ends with a beautiful baby boy. – Just like many baby birth stories out there.
 Also, like many birth stories, things did not go as planned.
-I ended up having an pitocin induction birth that resulted in a cesarean section after 3 grueling days (and nights) in the hospital.
+I ended up having a pitocin induction birth that resulted in a cesarean section after 3 grueling days (and nights) in the hospital.
 So here is my story.
 My personal, horrible, yet wonderful birth story.
 Oh, and it's pretty long…

 This article is written by Shari Medini

 For more on this topic, check out the full Pregnancy Through Postpartum collection

 Continue reading this article below, or click play to listen to this article being read to you!